More than just new technologies, innovation should be viewed as a growth and value-driven strategy that can influence your overall business model.

 Q: Are there specific approaches that seem to work well?

-A: I think it's more about creating the right environment for innovation: allowing young professionals to network across the organization and test out new ideas; giving people more time to experiment and grow; creating `sandboxes' where new ideas can be tested.
-Basically, encouraging idea generation across the organization.
+A: I think it's more about creating the right environment for innovation: allowing young professionals to network across the organisation and test out new ideas; giving people more time to experiment and grow; creating `sandboxes' where new ideas can be tested.
+Basically, encouraging idea generation across the organisation.

 Q: Are there ways for senior decision-makers to improve their innovative thinking?

 A: Absolutely.
 One of the best ways to do that is through reverse-mentoring.
 I personally spend a lot of time talking with one of our most senior partners in the firm - about his business strategy, client challenges and even personal goals - and through that process I help him challenge his more traditional viewpoints and think differently about how he approaches his objectives.
 It's hugely valuable time invested for both of us.

 Q: What advice would you give traditional insurers seeking to drive innovation?

 A: First would be to make the most of the millennials you employ.
 Let them network, give them space to innovate and encourage them to bring new ideas to the business.
 I'd also suggest conducting idea generation sessions and challenge competitions that allow the whole organisation - junior and senior - to collaborate on new ideas.
 Ultimately, though, I think insurers need to be more honest about what value innovation actually has in their organisation - to their customers and stakeholders and also to their staff.